loosolab/jlu-bda-2020/README.md

 # TF Analyzer

+## Introduction

-This tool allows for the analysis and classification of transcription factors by calculating the relations between TF binding sites and chromatin accessibility, using the [Deepblue Epigenomic Data Server](https://deepblue.mpi-inf.mpg.de/) to link epigenomic ChIP-seq and ATAC/DNAse-seq data by biosource (i.e. cell type).
+This tool allows for the analysis and classification of transcription factors (TFs) by calculating the relations between observed TF binding sites and chromatin accessibility, using the [Deepblue Epigenomic Data Server](https://deepblue.mpi-inf.mpg.de/) to link epigenomic ChIP-seq and ATAC/DNAse-seq data by biosource (i.e. cell type).

 The latest working build can be cloned from the `dev` branch.